v307/robotics_web/README.md

 ```sh
   python manage.py migrate
 ```

+- Database Permissions
+  - Once the above command succeed it will create a `db.sqlite3` file, Make sure it has write access.
+  - For local development, you can allow all users to read, write  and execute (:warning: use with caution):

+      ```sh
+       chmod 777 db.sqlite3
+      ```

 - (Optional) Inspect the Database
 You can use SQLite Studio or any SQLite browser to open db.sqlite3.